confluentinc/confluent-demo/docs/basic/01-deploy.md

 (You can also monitor Control Center logs with `kubectl -n confluent-demo logs -f controlcenter-0 -c controlcenter`)

-Open up the Control Center UI: https://confluent.127-0-0-1.nip.io/
+Open up the Control Center UI: https://confluent.127-0-0-1.nip.io/ and explore both the Kafka and Flink components of Confluent Platform.

-...
-Poke around?

-To add the cp-demo components:
+To add the pipeline demo (copied from [cp-demo](https://github.com/confluentinc/cp-demo)) components:
 * ksqlDB
 * Elasticsearch
 * Kibana